bi-rugaoishii/dem/README.md

 # current tasks

--use cell method for triangles\
+-test cell method of triangles\
 -get rid of the duplicate search of neighbor grid\
 -erase out of bounds particles\
 -gpu parallelization\